 Are you new to social media or thinking about joining a new channel?
 In the midst of likes, tweets, pins and pluses, it can be overwhelming to digest what’s popular versus what’s right for your business.
 The most important thing to remember is it’s better to actively participate in a few social media channels rather than be everywhere all at once.
 While there are new channels popping up every day, we’ve chosen to focus on seven of the most popular channels to review.
-Take a look and see which one might be valuable to your own business needs.
+Take a look and see which one might be valuable to your own business needs (the infographic by Huffington Post, below, is also a great visual starter).

 Facebook “is a social utility that connects people with friends [family] and others who work, study and live around them.”